Sued for Debt in North Carolina? Here's What to Do Next

 North Carolina Debt Collection Act / NC Unfair and Deceptive Trade Practices Act

 In addition to the federal FDCPA, North Carolina has its own consumer protection law that may provide additional rights and remedies against debt collectors.
-Violations of state law can result in additional damages.
+Violations of state law can carry additional statutory damages, attorney fees, and in some jurisdictions treble or punitive damages — read the FAQs below for the specifics.

-How We Help With North Carolina Debt Cases
+How a North Carolina Debt Lawsuit Typically Moves

 How long to respond in North Carolina?